 How can I fail my MOT?

 The most common MOT fails for motorcycles are due to the lights, brakes, steering, suspension, tyres and exhaust.
+Here are a few helpful checks you can carry out yourself in order to reduce the chance of your motorcycle failing its MOT test.

 Are your lights working?